These are the best docking stations for the MacBook Pro in 2022

 With the recent MacBook Pro 2021 models, Apple has finally brought back a decent supply of classic ports.
 Out of the box, you get HDMI, an SD card reader, and a MagSafe charger that’s going to be much safer than a simple USB Type-C connector.
 But if you have one of the previous MacBook Pro models, and even if you have a newer one, you might still want a docking station to take the capabilities of the MacBook Pro even further.

 Now, docks can simply be powered by a USB Type-C/Thunderbolt port, but one thing that’s been constant with MacBooks is specially designed docks that fit with the whole design of the original chassis.
 Because we don’t yet have docks designed for the new 2021 MacBook Pros, we’re going to save those kinds of tailor-made docks for the end of this list.
 For now, let’s take a look at the docking stations you can use with any modern MacBook Pro.

-- The Brydge Stone Pro gives you the power of a Thunderbolt 3 docking station, with 11 ports and 87W charging, in a compact chassis that's very elegant.
+The Brydge Stone II gives you a total of seven ports, including HDMI, Ethernet, and multiple USB ports (plus charging passthrough), in a compact chassis that's very elegant.
 Plus, you can also use it to raise your laptop to be even more discreet or a more comfortable typing experience.

 Looking for other accessories for your MacBook Pro?
 Check out our list of the best MacBook Pro cases you can buy.
 And if you’re looking to upgrade, you can buy the new MacBook Pro below – it’s one the best Macs Apple has made in a while.